 Is your organization looking for a unique fundraising event to set your group apart?
 Have you considered beer fundraiser ideas?
-Since many people like to unwind and enjoy themselves with a glass of beer, why not incorporate beer into your fundraising campaigns.
+Since many people like to unwind and enjoy themselves with a glass of beer, why not incorporate local or craft beer into your fundraising campaigns.

-Beer fundraising for nonprofits often have the biggest bang when partnerships are formed.
-This can be accomplished by connecting with producers, distributors or a local restaurateur who cares about your cause.
+Beer fundraising for nonprofits often has the biggest bang when partnerships are formed.
+This can be accomplished by connecting with brewers, producers, distributors or a local restaurateur who cares about your cause.
 Sometimes it’s as simple as their wanting to share their beer with a new audience.
-Once a partnership is formed, there are many ways beer can be incorporated.
-Beer fundraising ideas may be on front, center or back stage behind the scene.
-The lasting value in a good partnership formed is as important as the events themselves.
+Once a partnership is formed, there are many ways beer can be incorporated into your fundraising events to make them more fun.
+The lasting value in a good partnership is as important as the events themselves.
 Below we detail some beer fundraising ideas for nonprofits to consider.

 Beer Fundraiser Ideas in the Fore Stage

 Fundraising ideas that bring beer into the fore stage give credit to breweries as sponsors.
 Ideas for reaching out to beer producers include:

 - Research large beer producers who have a history of giving to charity is primary.
 Present them with a well thought corporate sponsor proposal.
 Who to ask and what you can offer are the main aspects in attracting corporate sponsors.
 Beer producers know giving reflects well on them.
 Their customers decide to buy their beer and merchandise based in part on their social responsibility.

 - Invite several local craft beer companies to attend a presentation of your work.
 By having them attend together you have an opportunity to inspire them to unify for your cause.
-This creates a little health competition.
+This creates a little healthy competition.
 Shine in your presentation and invite key staff members to sell your nonprofit.

 - Since producers sell products to brand themselves, elicit in-kind donations for prizes, party favors and raffles.
 There is a wide range of merchandise that many sell on their websites and in their breweries.
 Present them with your event fundraising plan and let them know how you’d use items.